rajeshv23/twydev.github.io/_posts/2019-05-24-the-effective-engineer.md

 2. Increase output of certain tasks.
 3. Transition to higher leverage activities.

-For every actvity you perform, ask yourself if any or all of the three improvements can be applied.
+For every activity you perform, ask yourself if any or all of the three improvements can be applied.

 **Direct Energy towards Leverage Points, not just Easy Wins**